 The updates of CuPy are classified into three levels: major, minor, and revision.
 These types have distinct levels of backward compatibilities.

 Major update contains disruptive changes that break the backward compatibility.

-Minor update contains addition and extension to the APIs keeping the supported backward compatibility.
+Minor update contains additions and extensions to the APIs that keep the backward compatibility supported.

 Revision update contains improvements on the API implementations without changing any API specifications.

 Note that we do not support full backward compatibility, which is almost infeasible for Python-based APIs, since there is no way to completely hide the implementation details.

 Any APIs may be deprecated at some minor updates.
 In such a case, the deprecation note is added to the API documentation, and the API implementation is changed to fire a deprecation warning (if possible).
 There should be another way to reimplement the same functionality previously written using the deprecated APIs.

 Any APIs may be marked as to be dropped in the future.
 In such a case, the dropping is stated in the documentation with the major version number on which the API is planned to be dropped, and the API implementation is changed to fire a future warning (if possible).

 The actual dropping should be done through the following steps: